 - Push Notifications: Instead of having to input codes, some apps on our list support push notifications.
 Tokens are exchanged in the background without requiring you to copy the numbers, so all you need to do is accept or deny the request.
 However, the website must include support, which is limited for all the apps on our list.

 The big advantage LastPass Authenticator has over Authy is the ability to adjust parameters of the token.
-While it requires you to manually enter the code (instead of scanning the QR code), you can modify the duration the code is available and the length of the code itself.
+While it requires you to manually enter the code (instead of scanning a QR code), you can modify the duration the code is available and the length of the code itself.
 Depending on your need for security or convenience, this feature can be beneficial.

 However, while this feature is helpful, it will probably not be used by the general public.
 What will be used is the desktop version, which LastPass doesn't have — the only app on our list which doesn't.
-Additionally, it is also the only app on our list which doesn't support smartwatches; another convenience regular users would appreciate.
+Additionally, it is also the only app on our list which doesn't support smartwatches, another convenience regular users would appreciate.

 You can flip a coin for whether you want Authy or LastPass Authenticator.
-Some individuals like their passwords separated from their token and prefer to use Authy.
-However, with your password manager and token encrypted, there is no real threat to relying on one company for both needs.
+Some individuals like their passwords separated from their tokens and prefer to use Authy.
+However, with your password manager and tokens encrypted, there is no real threat to relying on one company for both needs.
 Either way, LastPass Authenticator is a great choice for those looking for a solid second line of defense for their accounts.

 Duo Mobile is designed for enterprise, offering multiple plans suited for multiple users.
 As a complete picture, Duo is a security platform to manage the access and authentication of multiple users.
 But, with the free version, it becomes an excellent 2FA app for consumers that is well designed and easy to use.

 Besides supporting the same services that Google Authenticator supports, Duo Mobile (along with Authy) share better support for third-party services and social media sites.
 Duo Mobile is also consistently updated, with its last update mere weeks ago at the time of this writing.